|Walk Facts||Good book about tramping in New Zealand|

 Anna and I set off quite late.
 It was around 12PM when we left Christchurch and around 2pm when we arrived at Greyneys Shelter by SH73.
 We left some chips in the car to welcome us on our return, and off we went up Mingha River.

 The track starts by the highway just beside the Greynes Shelter.
 At the start, it follows a 4WD but soon descends into a river bed so wide and full of boulders that we couldn’t even see the actual water.
-At the first river crossing, we took our shoes off.
+At the first river crossing, we took our shoes off, we definitely need to get waterproof shoes or the best waterproof spray for shoes so we can safely work like this, I also like to bring my best flip flops for arch support for when I want some rest.
 About a minute later, when we arrived to the next river crossing, we began to understand that this wouldn’t be the last river crossing so we might as well get our feet wet now rather than later.
 So we did.

 The first half of the track to Mingha bivvy is only occasionally marked and most of the time we had to make our way through a river bed.